FlowiseAI/FlowiseDocs/use-cases/multiple-documents-qna.md

 <figure><img src="../.gitbook/assets/image (111).png" alt=""><figcaption></figcaption></figure>

-7. We are now able to ask question about any documents that we've previously upserted to vector database without "hard-coding" the metadata filtering by using tools + agent.
+7. We are now able to ask questions about any documents that we've previously upserted to vector database without "hard-coding" the metadata filtering by using tools + agent.

 ## XML Agent